Run For Your Buns

 Canine participants are welcome and must be well socialized and on a leash.
 All dog owners are responsible to clean up after their dogs.

 Post-race health fair:

-There will be a health fair at Franklin Woods Community Hospital outside on the lawn (weather permitting).
+There will be a health fair at the finish line outside on the lawn (weather permitting).
 A variety of vendors will be set up to provide you with health information!

 Please make checks payable to: Run For Your Buns